Gerontology Undergraduate

 Deadlines for Gero 400 A or B

-• If you plan to register for Gero 400 A or B in the Spring semester, your field placement must be confirmed by the last day of classes in the Fall semester of the previous year.
-For example, if you plan to register for Gero 400 A in Spring 2018, your field placement must be confirmed by the last day of classes in the Fall 2017 semester.
+• Students who plan to register for Gero 400 A or Gero 400 B in the Spring semester, must confirm their placement by the last day of classes in the Fall semester of the previous year.
+For example, if a student plans to register for Gero 400 A or Gero 400 B in Spring 2024, the placement must be confirmed by the last day of classes in the Fall 2023 semester.

-Questions: Please contact Amanda Lee, Director of Field Education, by email: amanda.lee@sdsu.edu or swfield@sdsu.edu.
+Questions: Please contact Amanda Lee, Director of Field Education, by email: [email protected] or [email protected].

 Objectives and Competencies for Practicum Course(s)